 C) For all or part of the Additional Storage Area that it has booked under articles [76], [76Α] and [76B].

-Under the LNG leasing agreement, the Lessor assumes responsibility for the gasification of LNG quantity on behalf of the Lessee, where the lease relates to case A) above, and/or the storage of LNG quantity for the Lesseewhere the lease pertains to cases B) and C) above, as defined in the lease agreement.
+Under the LNG leasing agreement, the Lessor assumes responsibility for the gasification of LNG quantity on behalf of the Lessee, where the lease relates to case A) above, and/or the storage of LNG quantity for the Lessee where the lease pertains to cases B) and C) above, as defined in the lease agreement.

 The LNG leasing agreement will specify in particular: